Key learns from the 5th Australian Financial Crime Summit

 Making an important point, another speaker at the summit told how a reputation for strong compliance with financial crime regulation brings competitive advantage when operating in markets perceived as high risk, as clients trust these institutions to safely manage their business.

-organise as three lines of defence
+organize as three lines of defence

 While most presenters reported that their institution aligned people within their risk management system as three lines of defence, these experts provided valuable insights and advice on operating these teams to ensure effective compliance.

 In large institutions, where many professionals work in each line of defence, it pays to consider the interfaces.

 Within the client-facing 1LoD, dedicate either one individual or a small team to working with 2LoD.
 Similarly, in 2LoD, dedicate a small number of compliance and risk specialists to working with 1LoD and with 3LoD.
 Within 3LoD, dedicate a team within the internal audit function to working and communicating with 2LoD.
 Additionally, 3LoD is constantly involved in assurance work with their colleagues in 1LoD and 2LoD because, ultimately, internal audit will be responsible for demonstrating assurance to regulators.

 During an interesting later presentation on this subject, the audience was reminded that an institution’s broader role is to protect national economies against the impacts of financial crime.

 Consideration of the three lines of defence model should be extended to include an institution’s relationship with its nation’s 4LoD (external audit) and 5LoD (regulators).
 Technology capable of securing, managing and making Know Your Customer (KYC) evidence readily accessible across all five lines of defence plays a critical role in supporting the requirement to explain decisions and actions of 1 and 2LoD to the other three lines.